XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 Setting up a sidechain involves the following high-level steps:

 1. Clone the `rippled` source code and check out the `sidechain` branch: https://github.com/ripple/rippled/tree/sidechain.
-2. Write custom transactors for your sidechain.
+2. Customize the source code for your sidechain.
+For example, you may want to write custom [transaction types](transaction-types.html).
 Note that this is an important and non-trivial task.
-Refer to the XRP Ledger Protocol Reference for information about transaction types.
 For example, the XRPL Labs Hooks project uses custom transactors.
 3. Each sidechain federator has its own configuration file that must be updated to include the following information:
     - [sidechain] stanza - add details such as signing key, main chain account, and the main chain address (IP and port) to listen to.